Now Accepting Applications

 MOFGA Farmer-in-Residence qualifications:

-- A minimum of one full season of practical experience in an organic farming system and a demonstrable commitment to pursuing organic agriculture as a career, preferably in Maine.
+- A minimum of two full seasons of practical experience in an organic farming system and a demonstrable commitment to pursuing organic agriculture as a career, preferably in Maine.

 - An entrepreneurial spirit.